syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Blink.md

 </tr>
 </table>

-N> The above mentioned NuGet packages are available in [nuget.org](https://www.nuget.org/)
+N> The previously mentioned NuGet packages are available in [nuget.org](https://www.nuget.org/)

 * The BlinkBinariesWindows folder is available in the package installed location.
 Set the path of the BlinkBinaries folder from package location to the <i>BlinkPath</i> property of BlinkConverterSettings.